NikolasKotsikos/tabletopready/testing.md

 [**JS hint**](https://jshint.com/) was used to check for any errors with my Javascript files.
 JS was also tested by opening the developer console window on Chrome and checking for any errors as I clicked through the site.

-- <ins>Warnings received;</ins>

-    `let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).`

-    `'template literal syntax' is only available in ES6 (use 'esversion: 6').`

-    Warnings occurred as JShint is using ECMAScript 5.1 specification and my code uses ECMAScript 6 specific syntax.
-However, all code is valid.

 - <ins>Undefined variable;</ins>

     `$`